 - Mechanical Ventilation

-- Volume Ventilation - A volume ventilator is a piece of equipment required when a patient is unable breath on their own or in Respiratory failure and they are placed on a ventilator and monitored.
-These Respiratory Therapist constantly monitor ventilators in the Intensive Care Units and help to "wean" them off patients as soon as patients are strong enough to breathe on their own.
+- Volume Ventilation - A volume ventilator is a piece of equipment required when a patient is unable breath on their own or in Respiratory failure.
+Patients are placed on a ventilator and monitored by skilled RT staff in the Intensive Care Units.
+When they are strong enough to breathe on their own, they are “weaned” from the ventilator.

 - Peakflow Instruction - Respiratory Care Practitioners frequently teach patients in the proper use of a portable "peakflow" monitor to measure changes in a patient's airway flows.
 Many asthmatics use this device to monitor their asthma and know when to take their bronchodilators or seek advanced medical intervention.